-The ordinary feminist: the mother
+The ordinary feminist: The superwoman

 Being a feminist mother isn’t easy when the world around you divides children into narrowly defined categories of boys and girls.
 But my own expectations of how my children should be also need closer examination.